 The Weill Cornell Pediatric Endocrine team uses various approaches to address the growing problem of obesity and its metabolic complications, including insulin resistance, elevated blood pressure, dyslipidemia, fatty liver, and the progression of insulin resistance to type 2 diabetes mellitus.
 Our efforts range from prevention and education, to understanding the causes and testing new medications.

-Emphasizing prevention, we have launched the Healthy Attitudes Program, to encourage healthy lifestyles.
+Emphasizing prevention, we have launched the Kids and Teens Healthy Weight Program to encourage healthy lifestyles.
 The program features individual and group discussions on nutrition and physical activity through hands on activities and sessions with families.

 In addition, we have been involved in community school-based research programs that focus on nutritional counseling and lifestyle modification.
 Our faculty is working closely with basic researchers at Weill Cornell with the hope of understanding the development of type II diabetes.
 We have tested promising new drugs on a select group of high risk patients.